Cerapter/naon/README.md

     Notably, the red text colour is missing from this list.
-That is because it is neither used much in the original series, nor can it fulfill its purpose of being a "threatening" mod colour due to the `"color_custom"` `ICPiece`.
+That is because it is neither used much in the original series, nor can it fulfil its purpose of being a "threatening" mod colour due to the `"color_custom"` `ICPiece`.
 - `"color_custom"`
   - `color: String`: the colour of any following `"text"` `ICPiece`s,